Skip to main content

 “Not until you are fit and fine.”
 Priyambada frowned and shook her head.
 “Off to bed, now!”

-He wrote down something again.
+He wrote something down again.

 “Stop commanding me.”
 Priyambada sighed.
 “Well, you said I have autonomous command over whatever happens in the inner palace.
 Your words, not mine.
 Off to bed.”